 - If a customer requests a refund on the day of purchase and you have not sent a shipping notification, the refund is issued immediately.

-Vendor or ClickBank-Initiated Requests
+Seller or ClickBank-Initiated Requests

 Refunds requested by you or requested through a ClickBank customer service representative are processed in the following timeframes: